1834902553/cse214/lab10/readme.md

 Follow operation in our code:

 Implementation of the list data structure may provide same of the following operations.

 •	 An operation for determining the first component (or the “Head”) of a list.

 •	 An operation for referring to the list consisting of all the component of a list except for its first (this is called the “Tail”) of the list.

 •	A constructor for creating an Empty list.

 •	An operation for create Front.

 •	An operation for create Back.

 •	An operation for create Push Front.

 •	An operation for create Push Back.

 •	An operation for create Pop Front.

 •	An operation for create Pop Back.

 •	An operation for create Size.

 •	An operation for Clean.

 •	An operation for Display.

+Uses of list in computer science:

+•	Implementation of stacks and queues.

+•	Implementation of graphs.

+•	Dynamic memory allocation: We use linked list of free blocks.

+•	Maintaining directory of names.

+•	Performing arithmetic operations on long integers.

+•	Representing sparse matrices.

+Uses of list in real world:

+•	Image viewer-Previous and next images are linked, hence can be accessed by next and previous.

+•	Music player- Songs in music player are linked to previous and next song, you can play songs either from starting or ending of the list.